jasdjames/jasdjames-homework1-develop-assessibility1/README.md

 Change - Hero Div to Figure?

-- Added Alt attributes for included images h3 to h2
+ Added Alt attributes for included images h3 to h2

+ Changed Location of aside in HTML

+Reduced reduncy in CSS - Aside